The Pharcyde: 1991–1994: Bizarre Ride II the Pharcyde

 The Pharcyde recorded their first demo in 1991, which contained the songs "Passin' Me By", "Ya Mama", and "Officer", and hired a manager, Paul Stewart, who had worked for Cypress Hill, De La Soul, and House of Pain.
 Mike Ross of Delicious Vinyl heard the demo and the group was signed to the label in the summer of 1991.
 They were first featured on the British jazz and punk band's Brand New Heavies's album Heavy Rhyme Experience, Vol. 1, on the song "Soul Flower", released by Delicious Vinyl in August 1992.
 That became their first ever released song.

 The group, along with producer J-Swift, recorded their first album Bizarre Ride II the Pharcyde, which was released in November 1992.
 The album was certified Gold by the RIAA in 1996.
-The album was highly acclaimed, and became one of the most praised and influential alternative hip hop albums of the 1990s.
+The album was highly acclaimed, and became one of the most praised and influential alternative hip-hop albums of the 1990s.
 Their second single "Passin' Me By" became a Billboard hit, peaking at No. 52 on the Hot 100.
-The song was later featured in the hit movie Big Daddy and is often critically acclaimed for being one of the best hip hop songs of all time.
-The album featured a couple of guest MCs, including Bucwheed (known then as Buckwheat, formerly of the alternative hip-hop group The Wascals) on the tracks "On The DL" and "I'm That Type of Nigga".
+The song was later featured in the hit movie Big Daddy and is often critically acclaimed for being one of the best hip-hop songs of all time.
+The album featured a couple of guest MCs, including Buckwheat (formerly of the hip-hop group The Wascals) on the tracks "On The DL" and "I'm That Type of Nigga".
 The album consisted a new updated version of "Soul Flower".
 Problems between the group and producer J-Swift began during the recording of the debut, with infighting and "personality conflicts".
 That led to J-Swift being dropped as their producer before the album even came out.
-The album appeared on the best hip hop albums lists of outlets Rolling Stone, Billboard, and Hip Hop Golden Age.
+The album appeared on the best hip-hop albums lists of outlets Rolling Stone, Billboard, and Hip Hop Golden Age.